 From there we will head to the far South to take a trip to Antarctica for a week or so.
-We’ll head up the West coast afterwards through Chile, visit Easter Island, Bolovia, Peru, Ecuador and Colombia.
+We’ll head up the West coast afterward through Chile, visit Easter Island, Bolivia, Peru, Ecuador, and Colombia.

-I know this one is a long ways out, but I am really looking forward to cruising Antarctica.
-It will be both of ours 7th continent visited and that is pretty exciting.
-We plan to take one of the organized cruises as this is one of few ways for the average person to visit this giant land mass.
+I know this one is a long way out, but I am really looking forward to cruising Antarctica.
+It will be both of our 7th continent visited and that is pretty exciting.
+We plan to take one of the organized cruises as this is one of few ways for the average person to visit this giant landmass.